Ilhan Omar: Military policy

 Omar has been critical of U.S. foreign policy, and has called for reduced funding for "perpetual war and military aggression", saying, "knowing my tax dollars pay for bombs killing children in Yemen makes my heart break," with "everyone in Washington saying we don't have enough money in the budget for universal health care, we don't have enough money in the budget to guarantee college education for everyone."
 Omar has criticized the U.S. government's drone assassination program, citing the Obama administration's policy of "droning of countries around the world".
 She has said, "we don't need nearly 800 military bases outside the United States to keep our country safe."

 In 2019, Omar signed a letter led by Representative Ro Khanna and Senator Rand Paul to President Trump asserting that it is "long past time to rein in the use of force that goes beyond congressional authorization" and that they hoped this would "serve as a model for ending hostilities in the futurein particular, as you and your administration seek a political solution to our involvement in Afghanistan."

 In May 2020, Omar signed a letter backed by AIPAC calling for the continuation of the UN embargo against Iran, with her office noting that it was a "narrow ask that we couldn't find anything wrong with."
 Her office said that she has opposed human rights abuse "for a long time" and that signing onto it should be not be seen as a sign she supports the Trump administration's policy on Iran.

 On July 6, 2023, President Biden authorized the provision of cluster munitions to Ukraine in support of a Ukrainian counter-offensive against Russian forces in Russian-occupied southeastern Ukraine.
 Omar opposed the decision, saying, "We can support the people of Ukraine in their freedom struggle while also opposing violations of international law."

+On June 4, 2026, Omar was the only Democrat to vote against the H.R.
+2913 Ukraine Support Act, which authorized funding for military aid to Ukraine and sanctions on Russia.